LaLiLuLeLoL/raw-tx-splitter/README.md

 ![alt text](./docs/serialized_transaction_uml.jpg?raw=true "SerializedTransaction Data Model (UML)")

-Currently there is only a single method on this class which is ```getOutput()```, which provides a concatenation of PreviousOutput.transactionHash_LE + PreviousOutput.utxoIndex_LE.
+Currently there is only a single method on this class which is ```getOutpoint()```, which provides a concatenation of PreviousOutput.transactionHash_LE + PreviousOutput.utxoIndex_LE.
 Outpoints are used as part of the message which gets signed as part of the segwit v0 and v1 (taproot) signature regimes.
 See BIP-0143 and BIP-0341 respectively.

 ## How to use